fterh/heimdall/README.md

 #### Remove an alias

 Email `remove@yourverifieddomain.com` with the alias as the title (case-sensitive).
 You will receive the operation outcome (success/failure) as a reply.

+### Usage stats

+Email `info@yourverifieddomain.com` with the alias as the title (case-sensitive).
+You will receive usage information for the particular alias.

 #### Update an alias